skupperproject/refdog/input/resources/accesstoken.md

 </div>
 <div class="attribute-body">

 True if the token has been redeemed.
+Once a token is redeemed, it cannot be used again.

 <table class="fields"><tr><th>Default</th><td>False</td><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td></table>